casper-network/docs-archive/network-and-governance/governance-model.md

 * A process to request a re-election of a board member by its constituency by the board itself.
 This means that the board can request that a single member go through an election to determine if the member still holds the confidence of its constituency.
 * Maximum Term limit set by the board for its' members.
 A constituency could have a shorter term limit if it desires.

+### Updating the rules of the Governance board
+This governance process is only a first draft.
+It is reasonable that the board will need to make updates and refinements to these rules.
+Therefore, a process for making these updates should be initially defined.

+* The Governance board can update these rules with a 2/3rd majority vote.
+* Anyone can suggest an update to the rules of the governance board.
+The board will provide a response to the Improvement Proposal within 90 days of submission to the board.

 ### The Governance Committee